cheerstopaula/ds4cg-workshop/CONTRIBUTIONS.md

 To contribute to the project, do the following:
 - [Fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository
 - Create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for your issue
-- Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the master repository
+- Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the main branch of the upstream repository
   - Title your pull request with the issue you fixed
     - For example, "Fixed upload error to resolve Issue #987"
   - Include a short description of the changes you made